Hey, There!

 4. Know the difference between procedural and substantive law:

-As your case meanders down the slow stream of justice, you must learn how to navigate.
+As your case makes its way through the system, you must learn how to navigate.
 The rules by which it travels are known as practice rules or procedural law.
 You can access these rules in the courthouse library.
 Typically, the rules govern areas related to timing, pleadings, discovery requests, motion practice, and trial procedure.
-Essentially, these rules boil down to the when’s and the how’s of your case disposition.
+Essentially, these rules boil down to the whens and the hows of your case disposition.

 5. Ask Questions:

 During law school, attorneys are taught to adequately conduct research, analyze facts/data, and present the law.
-Understandably, it takes years to hone such abilities and to do so proficiently and effectively.
+Understandably, it takes years to get there.
 The librarian can save you many wasted hours, and perhaps a few embarrassing moments in the courtroom.
-The librarian will not provide legal advice.
-But, you will be pointed in the right direction.
+They will not provide legal advice, but, you may be pointed in the right direction in terms of where to go next.

-As a Pro se´ litigant, you will need to feel your way through an immense pile of information.
-You will either collapse or grasp some of the most incomprehensible concepts known to man.
-To better your chances, ask questions and remember to follow the tips presented.
+As a Pro se´ litigant, you’ll need to feel your way through an immense pile of information.
+You’ll either collapse or grasp some of the most incomprehensible concepts known to man.
+To better your chances, ask questions and remember to follow the tips given here.

 Good Luck!